Rolakanti/Block_certify/README.md

 # Block_certify
-Block certify a secure verification and validation of certificates using block chain technology https://blockcertifynet.netlify.app 'access the above project via this link'
+Block certify a secure verification and validation of certificates using block chain technology.
+The project is deployed and is accesible at https://blockcertifynet.netlify.app